star-ga/mind/docs/autodiff.md

 - Shape-preserving ops: reshape, expand/squeeze dims, slice/index/gather
 - Reduction ops: mean (explicit axes) and sum (passthrough)

-Unsupported or ambiguous cases return `AutodiffError` with a deterministic message so callers can fall back or report the limitation.
+Unsupported or ambiguous cases return `AutodiffError` with structured messages so callers can fall back or report the limitation directly to users.

 ## Testing determinism